jjj11x/stc_rpncalc/README.md

 Note that once you change the firmware on the calculator, there's no way to go back to the original firmware (the original firmware isn't posted for download anywhere).
 STC's bootloader on the microcontroller deliberately prevents readback of the microcontroller's content, and STC considers this to be a "feature".

-Here's a picture of the assembled calculator kit running the new firmware (it's impossible to keep the glossy black acrylic clean):
+Here's a picture of the assembled calculator kit running the new firmware:

 ![calculator](./calc_small.jpg)